 Monthly Legal Current Affairs: August’24 | July’24 | June’24

-The listed Fundamental Rights are included in Part III of the Constitution (Articles 12-35).
+The listed Fundamental Rights are included in Part III of the Constitution of India (Articles 12-35).
 The third provision of the Constitution is titled "The Magna Carta of India."
 The first recorded statement of the people's fundamental rights may be found in Magna Carta, the English King John's Charter of Rights, which was released in 1215.
 The fundamental rights enumerated in the Constitution were deemed essential for the preservation of human dignity and the personal growth of every individual.

 India's Constitution guarantees the following six fundamental rights: